pattonsgirl/CS3900-AppSoftwareDev/WebDesign/Assignment2.md

 For this assignment set, continue building on the Angular elements you tried in Assignment 1.

 1. **Continuing from the Web Design Assignment Repository** in Pilot...
-    - The repository will have your demonstrated Angular practices from Assignment 1
+    - The repository will contain your Assignment 1 Angular elements practice assignments.
-    - Complete the assignment instructions in your cloned repository
+    - Complete the taskings below in your assignment repository

 2. **Set Up Routing**
    - Configure the Angular Router to navigate between different pages.